Chapter 3

 Before going further, I want to be honest about something.

-Contemplative practices — meditation, mindfulness, prayer, yoga, breathwork, psychedelic-assisted therapy — are technologies of remembering too.
+Contemplative practices such as meditation, mindfulness, prayer, yoga, breathwork, and psychedelic-assisted therapy are technologies of remembering too.
 They reconnect us with interior wholeness, with presence, with the one awareness from which experience arises.
 They restore a relationship between the self and its own attention.
 They quiet the noise of compulsive processing and open a space for something deeper to be noticed.

-And they are experiencing a real renaissance.
-Not a fad.
-A genuine cultural reclamation.
-People are taking them seriously — not as self-help accessories, but as essential practices for living a coherent life in a fragmenting world.
+And they are experiencing a real renaissance, a genuine cultural reclamation.
+People are taking these practices seriously as essential disciplines for living a coherent life in a fragmenting world.
 Meditation has moved from the margins to the mainstream.
 Psychedelic research is being taken seriously by major medical institutions.
 Contemplative traditions from Buddhism, Hinduism, Sufism, Christian mysticism, and indigenous practice are being engaged with increasing depth and respect.

-This is paramount.
-I mean that word precisely.
-The rediscovery of the inward orientation — the recognition that awareness, presence, and interior wholeness are capacities to be cultivated, not just states to be enjoyed — is one of the most important cultural developments of our time.
-I have deep respect for it.
-I practice it.
-I am not setting it up to be dismissed.
+This rediscovery of the inward orientation, the recognition that awareness and presence are capacities to develop rather than states to enjoy, is one of the most important cultural developments of our time.
+I say this with deep respect, as someone who practices these disciplines myself, and I am not setting them up to be dismissed.

 What’s Missing

-So we have two responses to the fragmentation.
-Build better tools outward.
-Cultivate presence inward.
-Both are real.
-Both are needed.
-And both, in their different ways, still center the individual — as a processor of information or as a locus of awareness.
+So we have two responses to the fragmentation: build better tools outward, cultivate presence inward.
+Both are real and both are needed.
+And both, in their different ways, still center the individual, as a processor of information or as a locus of awareness.
 Neither one asks: what happens in the space between individuals?
 What capacities live there?

-There’s a moment — I’ve felt it more times than I can count, though I can’t predict when it will come.
-I’m in the roda, and the distinction between my movement and the other player’s movement dissolves.
-I’m moving, but my movement is partly mine and partly a response to what they’re generating.
-They’re moving, but their movement is partly theirs and partly a space I’ve opened.
+There is a moment in the roda I have felt more times than I can count, and I still cannot predict when it will arrive.
+The distinction between my movement and the other player’s movement dissolves.
+I am moving, but my movement is partly mine and partly a response to what they are generating.
+They are moving, but their movement is partly theirs and partly a space I have opened.
 Where does one of us stop and the other begin?
-I’m not inside my body looking out.
-I’m in the space between us.
+I am not inside my body looking out.
+I am in the space between us.
 My awareness is distributed across that shared time.

-This is the capacity I’m interested in.
-This is what a cultivation of the between might address.
+This is the capacity I am interested in, and it is what a cultivation of the between might address.

-Because if the most sophisticated human capacities include capacities that are irreducibly relational — capacities that cannot be located in any one body, that require shared time, that depend on the loop of mutual transformation between people — then the bounded self is not just an incomplete model.
-It is an active obstruction.
-It cannot see what these practices produce, because what they produce doesn’t fit inside any one self.
+That is a challenge to the model of self that informs the way we do AI.
+If the most sophisticated human capacities include capacities that are irreducibly relational, capacities that cannot be located in any one body, that require shared time, that depend on the loop of mutual transformation between people, then the bounded self is not just an incomplete model but an active obstruction.
+It cannot see what these practices produce, because what they produce does not fit inside any one self.

-The outward orientation is massively developed.
-The inward orientation is being rediscovered.
-The between — the gap identified in the last chapter — still has almost no language, no design frameworks, no institutional home.
+The outward orientation is massively developed, and the inward orientation is in the middle of its rediscovery.
+The between, meanwhile, has almost no language, no design frameworks, no institutional home.

-And yet the practices exist.
-They have existed for centuries.
+And yet the practices exist, and have existed for centuries.
 They are working right now, in rodas and dance floors and jazz sessions and bomba bateys and rumba yards around the world.
-They have been refined by communities who understood — because survival demanded it — that the between is not a luxury.
+They have been refined by communities who understood, because survival demanded it, that the between is not a luxury.

-There’s a tradition running through Afro-diasporic culture — a deep one — of taking tools designed for one purpose and bending them toward something else entirely.
+There is a tradition running through Afro-diasporic culture of taking tools designed for one purpose and bending them toward something else entirely.

 The berimbau is the clearest example.
-A bow, a gourd, a coin, a stick — instruments people didn’t have, so they made them from what was available.
-And from that assembled tool, they created one of the most sophisticated governance instruments ever devised.
-Something that could do what they needed: shape a game, coordinate bodies, govern through sound.
-Not rejecting the tool’s basic shape.
-Understanding it well enough to redirect it.
+People stripped of their instruments built one from what was at hand: a bow, a gourd, a coin, a stick.
+And from that assembled tool, communities created one of the most sophisticated governance instruments ever devised, something that could shape a game, coordinate bodies, govern through sound.
+The basic shape of the tool was kept; its purpose was redirected.

-The turntable is the contemporary version of the same principle.
-Designed for playback.
+The turntable is the contemporary version of the same move.
+It was designed for playback, for one listener and a recording.
 DJs turned it into an instrument for reading and responding to bodies in real time.

-That’s the tradition I’m working in.
-Motion capture, machine learning, real-time audio synthesis, pose detection — these are technologies built squarely within the bounded-self paradigm, designed for individual users managing external systems.
-But they can be bent.
-They can be made to listen to bodies.
-They can be made to respond to relationship.
-They can be made to create shared time instead of fragmenting it.
+That is the tradition I am working in.
+Motion capture, machine learning, real-time audio synthesis, pose detection.
+These technologies were built squarely within the bounded-self paradigm, designed for individual users managing external systems.
+They can be bent: made to listen to bodies, to respond to relationship, to create shared time instead of fragmenting it.

 We need the forms.